Brimstone (2016 film): Plot

-Matthew is shot by the Minister as he follows Liz to her father-in-law's place in the mountains.
+Matthew is shot by the Reverend as he follows Liz to her father-in-law's place in the mountains.
 He murders her father-in-law and tells Liz he will beat and rape her daughter, but Liz murders him instead.
-Some time later, after Liz has turned Eli's place into a sawmill, Nathan arrives to arrest her.
-The Minister had sent him to Bismuth where he became a deputy and then sheriff.
+Sometime later, after Liz has turned Eli's place into a sawmill, Nathan arrives to arrest her.
+The Reverend had sent him to Bismuth where he became a deputy and then sheriff.
 Having found a wanted poster of Elizabeth Brundy (the woman without a tongue who killed Frank before she saved Liz/Joanna), Nathan has come to arrest her (Liz).
 As Nathan is escorting her onto a ferry, with a last look at her daughter playing on the shore, Liz throws herself in the lake and drowns.
 Her daughter Sam, now a grown woman with a child of her own, remembers her well.

 Cast

 Production

 On 5 February 2015, Guy Pearce and Mia Wasikowska were the first to be announced as part of the cast of the film.
 Later, Robert Pattinson came on board to portray an outlaw along with Carice van Houten.

 In May 2015, Koolhoven confirmed that Jack Roth had joined the cast of the film.
 In June 2015, The Hollywood Reporter confirmed that Dakota Fanning and Kit Harington had replaced Wasikowska and Pattinson in the film, respectively.
 In 2017, Pattinson said he regretted not doing Brimstone and called it "his own stupid fault".

 Principal photography began from 15 June 2015, and took place in Germany, Hungary, Austria and Spain.